 Customer service performance in a store was related to how happy customers where and how often they would return.
 In other words: higher customer service performance meant higher customer satisfaction and customer loyalty (Ployhart et al., 2011).

 The customer’s age and sex are both related to how they rate an employee’s service level.
 Older customers are milder and give higher ratings.
-In addition, females are more satisfied with service and are more likely to come back and recommend the restaurant to others (higher satisfaction and loyalty).
+In addition, females are more satisfied with service and are more likely to come back and recommend the restaurant to others (higher satisfaction and loyalty) compared to males.

 Customer service performance metrics

 In order to evaluate superior customer service, we made a list of the relevant customer service performance metrics mentioned in this article.
-The following ten metrics can act as indicators of customer satisfaction.
+The following 11 metrics can act as indicators and/or predictors of customer satisfaction.

-Extraversion is a big-5 personality trait.
+Extraversion is a big-five personality trait.
 Extraverted people are sociable, assertive, talkative and active.
 Extraverts also have a higher desire to excel.
-Research has shown that extraverts perform better in jobs.
+Research has shown that extraverts perform better in service and sales jobs.
 Extraverted individuals have higher (individual) customer service performance compared to introverts.

-Conscientiousness is the second big-5 personality trait associated with superior customer service performance.
-Conscientious people are dependable, responsible, work hard and strive for achievements.
+Conscientiousness is the second big-five personality trait associated with superior customer service performance.
+Conscientious people are dependable, responsible, work hard, and strive for achievements.
 Besides being related to superior customer service, conscientiousness is also related to superior job performance in general.

-The three other big-5 personality traits (openness, agreeableness, and neuroticism) were not associated with superior customer service performance.
+The three other big-five personality traits (openness, agreeableness, and neuroticism) were not associated with superior customer service performance.

 Another indicator of better customer satisfaction is an employee’s cognitive ability.
 Employees with a higher cognitive ability (often measured in IQ) tend to provide better customer service (Ployhart et al., 2011).

 People with greater cognitive abilities will learn faster, absorb more information and generalize knowledge more effectively.
 Cognitive ability is, therefore, our third customer service performance metric.
-Moreover, a proxy for this metric could be the employee education level.
+A fairly accurate proxy for this metric could be the employee education level.

 Training increases the speed at which employees learn specific knowledge (Hatch & Dyer, 2004).
 Training is aimed to improve the employee’s skills.
 More skilled employees tend to provide better service (Ployhart et al., 2011).
 However, this does not hold true for all jobs.
-Employees with less complex service jobs (like waiting tables) seem to benefit less from training compared to employees with more complicated service jobs.
+Employees with less complex service jobs (like waiting tables) seem to benefit less from training compared to employees with more complicated service jobs (e.g. working in a high-end restaurant).

 On the job experience is another customer service performance metric, as more experienced employees are better equipped for their job and thus provide better service (Ployhart et al., 2011).
 For example, a rookie mistake, such as a waiter who fails to balance his/her tray and spills a drink on a customer, can lower the customer service experience and produce less satisfied customers.

-The organization’s climate is an important factor which impacts employee behavior.
-When an organization has a climate for service, employees know that superior customer service is desired, rewarded and expected.
+The organization’s climate is an important factor that impacts employee behavior.
+When an organization has a climate of excellent service, employees know that creating a great customer experience is desired, expected, and rewarded.
 Such a climate helps employees provide better service.

 Local competition influences how customers rate a store’s customer service performance.